chandran-jr/Robodrive/README.md

 5. Put the name of the wifi which is connected to your smartphone and also its password in the arduino code.

-6. Make sure you set the board as ESP8266 module in the arduino software application.
+6. Make sure you set the board as ESP8266 module in the arduino software application (should install blynk library if you haven't).

 7. Connect a USB cable to your NODEMCU from your lpatop.